MP-Tool/komodo/docsite/docs/intro.md

 ## Architecture and Components

-Komodo is composed of a single core and any amount of connected servers running the periphery application.
+Komodo is composed of a single Core and any amount of connected servers running the Periphery agent.

 ### Core
 Komodo Core is a web server hosting the Core API and browser UI.
 All user interaction with the connected servers flow through the Core.

 ### Periphery
-Komodo Periphery is a small stateless web server that runs on all connected servers.
+Komodo Periphery is a small stateless agent that runs on all connected servers.
 It exposes an API called by Komodo Core to perform actions on the server, get system usage, and container status / logs.
-It is only intended to be reached from the core, and has an address whitelist to limit the IPs allowed to call this API.
+In order to communicate with Core, it can be configured to both initiate outbound connections or accept inbound ones, whichever is simplest for your environment.

 ## Core API